 Gnarl nodded.
 “We should make haste.”

-Elle’s eyes lit up like a child visiting a theme park as she and Hades entered a room with a pool filled with colorful plastic balls.
+Elle’s eyes lit up like a child visiting a theme park as she and Hades entered a room filled with colorful plastic balls in a pool.
 Elle immediately jumped in upon the sight of the ball pit.
 When she emerged, the balls were up to her chest.
 With caution, Hades stepped in.
 He picked up a ball for inspection as Elle swam around.

 “There might be a dead body here,” Hades said as he tossed the ball back down.